-This policy is designed for the management of all incidents that have impacted upon or the potential to impact on the University Community, services and operations, property and the environment.
+2.1 This policy is designed for the management of all incidents that have impacted upon or have the potential to impact on the University Community, services and operations, property and the environment.
 These incidents include both physical actions or hazards and other forms which may cause major reputational damage or loss of University functions or operations.
-It applies to all USC campuses.
+It applies to all University campuses.

-This policy also applies to USC staff and/or students who are hosted at sites operated by Third-Party Providers, visiting other Third-Party Sites and on study tours or work placements.
+2.2 This policy also applies to staff and/or students who are hosted at sites operated by Third-Party Providers, visiting other Third-Party Sites and on study tours or work placements.

-Sites hosting USC staff and/or students which are operated by Third-Party Providers must have appropriate and effective incident management policies and procedures in place.
+2.3 Sites hosting staff and/or students which are operated by Third-Party Providers must have appropriate and effective incident management policies and procedures in place.

 Australasian Inter-Service Incident Management System (AIIMS) – a national system used by all emergency agencies and first responders when organising the managing of a disaster or emergency by function.

-Campus – means any campus or site owned or operated by USC.
+Campus – means any campus or site owned or operated by the University.

 Comprehensive approach – a risk based systematic approach in managing incidents and emergency events which confront a community.
 The phases of prevention preparedness response and recovery (PPRR) are not necessarily sequential but comprehensively cover all aspects of planning, collaboration and resource allocation.

 Critical Incident – An incident that has a Risk Rating of high or extreme under the University’s Risk Management Framework with a consequence of at least moderate or higher.
-It requires a focused and concerted response and ongoing management by the Cost Centre Manager in conjunction with the IRT.
+It requires a focused and concerted response and ongoing management by the Organisational Unit Manager in conjunction with the IRT.

 Incident: An incident is an issue that requires a response.
 An incident may impact on any area of University activity.
 An incident that is not considered to be critical has a localised containable impact and is unlikely to escalate in severity but requires response and management as part of ongoing business-as-usual.